‘Chicka Chicka Boom Boom’ illustrator Lois Ehlert dead at 86 - News Break

 ‘Chicka Chicka Boom Boom’ illustrator Lois Ehlert dead at 86

-Beloved children’s book illustrator Lois Ehlert died of natural causes on Tuesday in Milwaukee, her publisher Simon & Schuster said in a statement.
+Beloved children’s book illustrator Lois Ehlert died of natural causes Tuesday in Milwaukee, her publisher Simon & Schuster said.
 She was 86.
-The Wisconsin native was best known for her brightly-colored cut-and-paste illustrations in the 1989 book “Chicka Chicka Boom Boom.”
-The classic kids’ book tells the tale of a group of multi-hued capital letters who attempt to congregate at the top of a coconut tree, creating a question of space.
+The Wisconsin native was best known for her brightly colored cut-and-paste illustrations in the 1989 book “Chicka Chicka Boom Boom.”
+The classic book tells the tale of a group of multi-hued capital letters who attempt to congregate at the top of a coconut tree, creating a question of space.
 “Chicka chicka boom boom!
-Will there be enough room?” the book’s text repeatedly questions.talesbuzz.com
+Will there be enough room?” the book’s text repeatedly questions.nypost.com